zoekirsh/rails-dynamic-request-readme/README.md

 this case, we limited it to only make the `show` action available.

 Run the tests for a final time, and they should still be passing!
 Nice work!

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-dynamic-request-readme'>Rails Dynamic Request</a> on Learn.co and start learning to code for free.</p>